-The Mayor wants to see the benefits of digitisation shared by all Londoners, and for that process to take place in a way which protects London's citizens, consumers, companies and economic interests.
-This means sharing best practice across sectors, leading by example, and 'horizon scanning' for the opportunities and the social and economic impacts presented by new technologies and business models.
+The Mayor wants to see the benefits of digitisation shared by all Londoners and businesses, and for that process to take place in a way which protects London's citizens, consumers, companies and economic interests.
+This means sharing best practice across sectors; leading by example; and 'horizon scanning' for the opportunities and the social and economic impacts presented by new technologies and business models, particularly where it impacts on job security.